kishmakov/jfs/README.md

 ### Directory Organisation

-Directories are supposed to be a specific files, holding linked lists of pairs `{inode number, myName}`.
+Directories are supposed to be a specific files, holding lists of pairs `{inode number, myName}`.
 Implementation is motivated by [ext2 directory organisation](http://www.nongnu.org/ext2-doc/ext2.html#DIRECTORY).

 In contrast with ext2 organization, we don't store per entry size.
-This is motivated by the decision to rewrite each block fully after modification.
+This is motivated by the decision to rewrite directory file completely after modification.

-Each directory block starts with 2 byte describing unused space at the end of this block followed by directory entries.
+Each block of directory file starts with 2 byte describing unused space at the end of this block followed by directory entries.

 #### Directory Block Layout